-- PCI Compliance Rules will not change, the number of digits that can be displayed will remain the same
+- Payment Card Industry (PCI) Compliance Rules will not change, the number of digits that can be displayed will remain the same

-- Paysafe is conducting a thorough assessment of its systems, and to-date, has not identified any api’s or sdk’s used by our partners that will need to be changed
+- Paysafe is conducting a thorough assessment of its systems, and to-date, has not identified any Application Programming Interfaces (API) or Software Development Kits (SDK) used by our partners that will need to be changed

 What you need to do: